Write a Playbook with Oracle Linux Automation Engine

 ansible --version

-The output will display the commands version, configuration details, and python version dependency.
+The output will display the command version, configuration details, and Python version dependency.

 Note: If the output shows ERROR: Ansible requires the locale encoding to be UTF-8; Detected None., this indicates an incorrect locale setting for ansible.
 Fix the issue by setting these two environment variables: